Skip to content

 Accomplishing in a vocational training or university programme in Germany can offer you many future opportunities.
 Finding a vocational training position or a spot in a university from abroad, however, could be quite a challenge.
 That is why according to §17 Residence Act, you can obtain a visa or residence permit to stay in Germany and search for a training position or a spot in a university here.
 This way, you can enter Germany with the respective visa, obtain a residence permit according to § 17, and then look for a suitable training position or a spot in a university programme on-site.
 Here, you can learn about the requirements you have to meet in order to obtain such a visa or residence permit to search for a training or university spot.

-Overview of the changes to Section 17 Residence Act from March 2024:
+Overview of the changes to Section 17 Residence Act since March 2024:

 1. Maximum age for applying for a residence permit will be increased to 35